-The voices of fear, whether from the enemy of our soul that come randomly, or from those that speak cares, worries and fear―like the daily news, are voices NOT to listen to.
-Jeremiah 17:5-6 NLT reveals this saying, “This is what the Lord says: “Cursed are those who put their trust in mere humans and turn their hearts away from the Lord (and from His promises.)
+The voices of fear, whether they come randomly from the enemy of our soul or from those who speak of cares, worries, and fear―like the daily news―are voices we must not heed.
+Jeremiah 17:5-6 NLT elucidates this by stating, “This is what the Lord says: ‘Cursed are those who put their trust in mere humans and turn their hearts away from the Lord (and from His promises.)
 They are like stunted shrubs in the desert, with no hope for the future.
-They will live in the barren wilderness, on the salty flats where no one lives.”
+They will live in the barren wilderness, on the salty flats where no one lives.'”

-When good seeds are planted in a heart of good soil―a heart that trusts God and puts faith and expectation in His promises, then you will reap a good crop in due season.
-What does a good crop from your heart look like?
-These two promises of God describe it well!
-Mark 4:20 (NLT) “And the seed that fell on good soil represents those who hear and accept God’s word and produce a harvest of thirty, sixty, or even a hundred times as much as had been planted!”
-And, Jeremiah 17:7-8 (NLT) describes it like this: “But blessed are those who trust in the Lord and have made the Lord their hope and confidence.
-They are like trees planted along a riverbank, with roots that reach deep into the water.
-Such trees are not bothered by the heat or worried by long months of drought.
-Their leaves stay green, and they go right on producing delicious fruit.”
+When you plant good seeds in a heart that trusts God and believes in His promises, a bountiful harvest awaits in due time.
+So, what does a fruitful harvest from your heart look like?
+Two promises of God beautifully describe it.
+Mark 4:20 (NLT) explains that the seed sown on good soil represents those who hear and accept God’s word, resulting in a harvest of thirty, sixty, or even a hundred times as much as was planted.”
+Similarly, Jeremiah 17:7-8 (NLT) portrays “Blessed are those who trust in the Lord, comparing them to trees planted by a riverbank with deep-rooted stability.
+These trees are unaffected by the heat or drought, their leaves remain green, and they continually bear delicious fruit.”

-God’s Word is our seed and our riverbank for roots to go down deep.
-Remember today that the promise He promised you is this: “Plant the good seeds of righteousness, and you will harvest a crop of my love.
-Plow up the hard ground of your hearts, for now is the time to seek the Lord, that He may come and shower righteousness upon you.”
-Hosea 10:12 (NLT)
+God’s Word serves as the seed and the riverbank from which our roots extend deep.
+Today, remember the promise He has given you: “Plant the good seeds of righteousness, and you will harvest a crop of His love.
+Plow the hardened ground of your heart, for now is the time to seek the Lord, that He may come and shower righteousness upon you” (Hosea 10:12 NLT).

 In His love,